cilevanmarken/BayesDiff/README.md

 ### How do diffusion models work?

-Diffusion models are a family of probabilistic generative models that progressively destruct data by injecting noise (forward process), then learn to reverse this process for sample generation (Yang et al., 2023).
+Diffusion models are a family of probabilistic generative models that progressively destruct data by injecting noise, then learn to reverse this process for sample generation (Yang et al., 2023).
 This forward process uses datapoints $x_0 \sim q(x)$, sampled from a real data distribution in which a small ammount of Gaussian noise is added in $T$ steps.
 This results in a sequence of noisy samples $x_1,...x_T$.
+As step $t$ becomes larger the data sample $x_0$ gradually loses its distinguishable features and becomes equivalent to an isotrophic Gaussian function namely, a noisy image.

 <table align="center">